connorjoleary/DeepCite/README.md

   * Follow the readme in that folder for its instructions

 ### Backend Testing
-  * main testing: run main.py in backend/tokenizer_files/
+  * main testing for nlp: run main.py in backend/nlp/
     *  **make sure testing-set/claims.txt and testing-set/links.txt are present**
     * results are printed, ignore spaCy's model's warning
     * results are stored in dataset/word2vec/redditWorldNews.txt and dataset/word2vector/redditWorldNews.model

+  * main testing for web scraper: run advanced_scraper.py in backend/tokenize/nlp/
+    *  **make sure testing-set/claims.txt and testing-set/links.txt are present**
+    * results are a list of node which is an interface to visualize the citation tree in frontend.

 <small>Note: connection issues make occur when webscrapping, wait a minute then run again</small>